 Q: How can I save money through my college or university?

 A: Your college student ID wields a great deal of cost-cutting power!
-You can receive discounts at many local eateries, movie theaters, big-chain restaurants, online stores, and brand name shops.
-Plus, don’t forget to investigate all of your free campus amenities, which may include gym memberships, waived copying and printing fees, free movie nights, and campus events offering free food, drinks, and t-shirts.
+You can receive discounts at many local eateries, movie theaters, big-chain restaurants, online stores, and brand-name shops.
+Don’t forget to investigate all of your free campus amenities, which may include gym memberships, waived copying and printing fees, free movie nights, and campus events offering free food, drinks, and t-shirts.

 –Tips for Turning Your Dorm Room into a Cozy Place